-All French Bulldogs should have black ‘eyeliner’ around the rims of their eyes, black lashes and black lips.
+All of them should have black ‘eyeliner’ around the rims of their eyes, black lashes and black lips.

-You can also find black French Bulldogs, black and white French Bulldogs, black and tan French Bulldogs and even blue French Bulldogs, in a variety of patterns and markings.
+You can also find black, black and white French Bulldogs, black and tan and even blue French Bulldogs, in a variety of patterns and markings.

-These colors and combinations of colors are not considered acceptable as far as the Kennel Club’s standards go, but have nonetheless proven very popular with pet dog owners.
+These colors and combinations of colors are not considered acceptable as far as the Kennel Club’s standards go.
+Nonetheless they have still proven very popular with pet dog owners.

 If you don’t care about your ability to show a French Bulldog in the ring, then it really doesn’t matter what color his coat is.

-The French Bulldog’s fur itself is short, smooth and easy to manage for his owner.
+The fur itself is short, smooth and easy to manage for his owner.

 Needing just a casual grooming session with a bristle brush once a week, as long as he hasn’t got mucky in the meantime.

 Fortunately, their gentle nature means grooming should be an enjoyable activity for you both.